bernie-skipole/indi/docs/source/usage/functions.rst

 Intended to be run on the same server running a redis service, typically with the gui or web service which can read/write to redis.

-Receives XML data from the MQTT server and converts to redis key-value storage, and reads data published to redis, and sends to the MQTT server.
+An INDI client which receives XML data from the MQTT server and converts to redis key-value storage, and reads data published to redis, and sends to the MQTT server.

 .. autofunction:: indiredis.mqtttoredis